Lynsey Stone Accredited Counsellor and EMDR Therapist

 Areas of counselling I deal with

-I offer either a reduced fee for the initial appointment or alternatively a free 30 minute telephone/ online consultation, or we can converse by email, so that you can decide if you would like to continue our work together.
+I offer either a reduced a free 30 minute telephone/ online consultation, or we can converse by email, so that you can decide if you would like to continue our work together.

-The jargon is: I am a BACP registered counsellor and I work in a way which is relational and integrative.
+The jargon is: I am a BACP Accredited Counsellor and I work in a way which is relational and integrative.
 What this actually means is that I have been trained in various different modes of counselling, and I will always start with an open mode of hearing what you want, and what you have to say about yourself and I will then allow this to shape the way we work together.
 I will bring elements from person centred counselling, psychodynamic approaches, mindfulness and cognitive behavioural therapy (CBT) as appropriate based on your needs.
 I would be happy talk to you more about the way I work and answer any questions you may have

 Please feel free to contact me if you have any further questions.